onemokang/p1xt-guides/README.md

 This is a condensed verion of [fullREADME.MD](https://github.com/onemokang/p1xt-guides/blob/master/fullREADME.md) to suit my specific needs and to help me track my progress more effectively.

-I skipepd Tier X as I already had enough knowledge on the listed topics and materials.
+I skipped Tier X as I already had enough knowledge and exposure to the listed topics and materials.

 ## Junior developer